SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 By default, the **Type** field contains an asterisk "*" selecting all types.

 {{< c8y-admon-info >}}
-For further information on possible types, check your device documentation or the [device management library](/reference/device-management-library/).
+For further information on possible types, check your device documentation or the [device integrator library](/reference/device-integrator-library/).
 The type being used here is the so-called "fragment type", not the "type" property.
 You must enter all fragment types send in a measurement to make the measurement visible; similar for other types of data.
 {{< /c8y-admon-info >}}

 In the **Permission** field, select a permission level from the dropdown list: